Find out how spending on a credit card can give you extra protection on your purchases.

 Alternatively, you could try calling your credit card provider and request that they send you a Section 75 claims form (offered by some credit card providers) which you should then complete and send back to them with copies of any supporting documents requested.

-If you need help with your claim you can contact Consumer Direct for further advice and assistance on 08454 04 05 06.
+If you need help with your claim you can contact Citizen's Advice.

 Providing the total value of the item purchased with your credit card is greater than £100 and less than £30,000 you will be protected by Section 75 of the Consumer Credit Act even if you only pay a deposit with your card and use another method of payment to settle the outstanding amount.